Carolyn Chou, Executive Director

 Kevin is a queer, Lao and Vietnamese American man who is committed to developing and supporting leadership within Asian American communities in the fight for social transformation.
 Kevin currently serves as the Organizing Director of AARW where he coordinates the Dorchester Organizing & Training Initiative (DOT-I), a leadership and organizing development program for Vietnamese young adults, and creates opportunities through programming efforts to engage AARW members and the broader Asian American community.
 Kevin was born and raised in Poughkeepsie, NY due to his family being displaced from their homelands because of the war in Southeast Asia, “The American War”.
 His family’s and community’s histories and narratives have created a foundation and grounded him in the way he organizes.
 Kevin moved to Boston in 2015 after receiving his Master’s Degree in Humanistic & Multicultural Education from the State University of New York at New Paltz.
 Previously, Kevin served as the Program Manager with the Providence Youth Student Movement (PrYSM), a grassroots community organization developing the leadership and organizing skills of Southeast Asian young people fighting for social change.
 Currently, Kevin is serving on the Board of Directors for the National Queer Asian Pacific Islander Alliance (NQAPIA), and on the Steering Committee for the Queer Asian Pacific Islander Alliance (QAPA).
 On his off time, Kevin is a part-time drag artist, and full-time foodie.

-Janhavi Madabushi, Education and Outreach Coordinator
+Janhavi Madabushi, Director of Political Education

 Janet Gee, Administrative Manager